isomerpages/moe-bukitviewsec/_admissions/Administrative Matters/Financial Assistance Scheme (FAS).md

 </tr>
 <tr>
 <td rowspan="1" colspan="2">
-<p>All application forms must be submitted together with the relevant documents
+<p>Upon completion, the application form is to be submitted directly to school,
-to the school’s General Office.</p>
+together with copies of the supporting documents as indicated in the form.</p>
 </td>
 </tr>
 </tbody>